wkoszek/me/source/blog/2013-04-23-book-the-art-of-start.md

 Anyway, I just want to tell you: nice, sunny Saturday.
 Errands done.
-Air with a really nice flower smell, right after shower, early morning, walking slowly to the Caltrain station I decided to visit Arrilaga's center Menlo Park library for their amazing bargains on used book and..
+Air with a really nice flower smell, right after shower, early morning, walking slowly to the Caltrain station I decided to visit Arrillaga's center Menlo Park library for their amazing bargains on used book and..

 My day was destroyed.